 Thanks to the fertile lands there, red rice enjoys a very high nutrient value and brings about a very earthy taste to the diners.
 With only one serving of Bhutanese red rice, you can get roughly 80% of your daily need for manganese and 20 % for phosphorus.
 Before being cooked, red rice has a dark red color, but the color turns into a paler one after being cooked, and the texture becomes soft and sticky.
 This earthy delicacy is often served with meat or other salty food in an Asian style.

 In Bhutan, people never waste anything that can be used in another way.
 This Bhutan dish, Zow Shungo, is a perfect example of what Bhutan food habits look like.
 The dish is made from leftovers of veggie and red rice and the locals love it so much.

 How can I say?
 This Bhutan dish would be another staple food in Bhutan.
 It is a noodle dish and it is healthy using bucket wheat.
-Puta can be a good substitute for rice dishes because it is made by cooking wheat noodles using veggie, sauces, and meat.
+Puta can be a good substitute for rice dishes because it is made by cooking wheat noodles using veggies, sauces, and meat.

-Looking for a non-meat dishes?
+Looking for non-meat dishes?
 Here you are.
 Goen Hogey is one of the lightest Bhutan dishes because it is a veggie one.
 It is made of sliced cucumbers, onions, chili flakes, datshi cheese & cilantro.
 Eating Goen Hogey, you can feel so fresh.